Ny Wang: Location

 Its exact location remains unclear.
-According to the details given in the Chinese record, Ny Wang is 10-day stages far from the west of Huan-chou near the present-Hà Tĩnh in Vietnam, and over 30 stages from the Chên-nan chieh-tu on the Mans Nanzhao border, possibly in present central Yunnan.
-Its border meets Chenla in the south.
-Gordon Luce speculates that it is probably located in the middle Mekong Valley at the great bend east of Vieng Chan.
+The Chinese record places Ny Wang ten day-stages west of Huan-chou, near present-day Hà Tĩnh in Vietnam, and more than thirty stages from the Chên-nan chieh-tu on the Nanzhao frontier, possibly in what is now central Yunnan.
+Its southern border is said to meet Chenla.
+Gordon Luce places it in the middle Mekong valley at the great bend east of Vieng Chan, while Kanokporn Numtong argues for northern Thailand.